noahehall/theBookOfNoah/databases/mysql_new.md

       - `update` limits the number of rows changed
       - `delete` limits the number of rows deleted
     - only accepts literal values, not expressions, variables or negative values

   - `load data infile`
     - import organized data from a text file into a table in mysql
-    - file on server: if you use a bare filename (e.g. input.text) or a relative path, the file is found relative to the directory of the database into which the data is to be imported
+    - file on server - if you use a bare filename (e.g. input.text) or a relative path, the file is found relative to the directory of the database into which the data is to be imported
+      - if the file is located elsewhere, the file permissions must permit all users read access
+    - file on client - `local` keyword must be given
+      - this feature must be enabled on both the client and server by using the startup option of `--local-infile=1`
+    - throws error when importing rows that already exist in the table
+      - only the rows that were imported before the error occurs will succeed
+      - see `ignore`
+      - see `replace`
   - `replace`
+    - `load data infile`
   - `select`
   - `set`
     - `set autocommit`